 I am Angel Opoku, a UI/UX designer and a brand identity designer.

 Of all the things I did in church, graphics designing interested me the most, so I took a class in Corel Draw.
 After I gained admission into the University to study Mass Communication, I continued on the design path.
-I remember my first ever job for a client, it was for a lecturer who I was close with at the time.
+I remember my first ever job for a client, it was for a lecturer who I was close to at the time.
 She didn’t like it and didn’t hide how she felt about it, she rejected it.
 I remember how bad I felt and how I resolved to get really better at designing.
 That was the turning point in my design journey.

 It hasn’t been an easy journey to break into a relatively new field in Nigeria.
 I’ve had to do some free designs to get the attention I need.

 I heard about Photoshop and started learning [how to use] it.
 I didn’t have tutors because all the people I knew that were good at it were either unavailable or too far away.
-I couldnt also afford to pay to learn.
+I couldn’t also afford to pay to learn.
 I had to learn on my own, with some input from some of them.
 I consumed a lot of tutorials and studied people’s designs.

-In school, I did a lot of free jobs and very very few paid jobs.
+In school, I did a lot of free jobs and very, very few paid jobs.
 Of course, they didn’t bring in much.
 I was working so hard and gaining very little.
 The year I left school, I stumbled on Rex Posters and we became friends, he motivated me to do even better.
 He was so encouraging.
-A few months after we became friends, I joined the Genesys Internship Program where I learnt Product Design.
-I’d heard of Product Design and had always been interested in learning it, but I didn’t know what it was called and how to go about learning it.
+A few months after we became friends, I joined the Genesys Internship Program where I learned about Product Design.
+I’d heard of Product Design and had always been interested in learning more about it, but I didn’t know what it was called and how to go about learning it.
 Ignorance is not bliss.
 The internship set me on the path that I am currently on, as a UI/UX designer and a brand identity designer.

 At the end of the day, I just want to be the best at what I do, and also be an inspiration to women.
 I believe anything is possible and Genesys taught me that everything is learnable.
 Growth is something I strongly believe in, and growth is not necessarily about speed, it’s more about progress.
 What’s most important to me is getting better at what I do and growing at it.
 This is not to say that the money is not important. 😉